bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 I implemented a behavioral cloning network using Keras framework with Tensorflow back-end.

-<i>My model architecture was based on NVIDIA's end to end deep learning for self driving cars found [here](https://devblogs.nvidia.com/deep-learning-self-driving-cars/)</i>
+My model architecture was based on NVIDIA's end to end deep learning for self driving cars found [here](https://devblogs.nvidia.com/deep-learning-self-driving-cars/)

 My model consists of a CNN with strided convolutions in the first three convolutional layers with a 2×2 stride and a 5×5 kernel, and a non-strided convolution with a 3×3 kernel size in the final two convolutional layers.
 It had depths between 24 and 64 (model.py lines 76-80)